 For more opportunities for children at St. Paul’s, including our seasonal gatherings and educational events, click here to see our children’s education page.

 Our worship, though rooted in ancient traditions of the church, remains vibrant, alive, and ever-changing.
 We print our service bulletins so that you don’t have to juggle hymnals and prayer books.
 A variety of sources for texts, prayers, and hymns keeps our liturgy fresh.
 And, while you are never obliged, you are always invited to participate in all aspects of any worship service, whether it is singing out, partaking of the Eucharist, or following the movement of worship.
 Participate only as much as feels comfortable and authentic for you.

 Here at St. Paul’s, we believe firmly that all people are welcome at God’s table–no exceptions.
 If mobility is difficult for you, then please tell one of our ushers, and the Eucharist will be brought to you.
-Freshly baked bread is used at the 9:00am & 11:00am services, and gluten-free wafers are available as well.
+We serve freshly baked bread at the 9 and 11am services, and gluten-free wafers are available as well.
 Consecrated grape juice (in glass chalices) is offered for those who prefer not to have wine (in silver chalices).

 For a full schedule and explanation of our services, please click here.

 Music is an integral part of our worship life, from our priests who chant the Eucharistic Prayers, to our boisterously singing congregation, to our many opportunities for choral singing, available to all ages and all people.
 For more information, or to learn how to be involved in the arts and music programming at St. Paul’s, please click here.